serval-uni-lu/sherlock.replication/README.md

 # What Made This Test Flake?
 Pinpointing Classes Responsible for Test Flakiness: Replication package

-This repository contains the necessary resources for replicating the ISSTA submission #370.
+This repository contains the necessary resources for replicating the ICSME submission #108.
 It includes:
 - The projects and commits used in our study;
 - The necessary scripts and source code to build the Gzoltar maven plugin;
 - The scripts used to run experiments;